-2025. tenure January in Considering, the enormity of the challenge of raising around \$17,000, the intention is, in channelling addition to proceeds of the two events, to make a special appeal to our membership.
+2025. tenure January in Considering, the enormity of the challenge of raising around \$17,000, the intention is, in addition to channelling the proceeds of the two events, to make a special appeal to our membership.
 The details of the fundraiser are given in this issue and request our readers to consider supporting the cause.